charliezye/charlie-vault/Work/Job Search/B&D Job.md

 How does it accomplish this?
 - Microservices, modularization
 - Clear division of labor among steps and prioritization of important data
+- No storage of parts that are not useful

 ###### Backend Architecture Examination

+- Java and Node.js are generally faster than Python
+	- During compilation are generally faster due to not dynamic typing
+	- Up to 10x faster
+- Java has much faster performance
+	- 10x+ less CPU seconds for Java/Node.js vs. Python
+	- On Amazon servers, EC2 pricing is based around compute capacity so this would save a lot of money
+- These play a big role in scalability as codebase grows

 1. Django MVT
 	- Like MVC but template instead of view and view instead of controller
 	1. Model